omanduj/Ballot_Box/README.md

  This will cause the program to run locally on port 5000.
 The webpage is located in the following url:
 >http://127.0.0.1:5000/

-Once user has logged in or signed up, they will be directed to the following url:
+Once user has logged in or signed up, they will be directed to the following url where it will show snapshots of ballots:
 >http://127.0.0.1:5000/dashboard/

 This will display user information as well as ballots under the users account, the items in those ballots and